MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-04-deploy-solution.md

 ## 5. Back up your resources to an ARM template

-Before removing resources, back up the entire resource group to a Azure Resource Manager (ARM) template.
-In the future, if you want to rebuild this application, the arm template provides all the Azure resource creation and configuration steps in one file.
+Before removing resources, back up the entire resource group to an Azure Resource Manager (ARM) template.
+In the future, if you want to rebuild this application, the ARM template provides all the Azure resource creation and configuration steps in one file.

 **Step: Save ARM template**